Deakin University, Australia

 KU's study abroad programs in Australia offer high quality academics at top ranked universities.
 Programs are available to accommodate students with various academic backgrounds.
 Students can fulfill general education requirements, major courses and/or take junior/senior hours while studying abroad in Australia.

-To learn more about Deakin University, view Deakin’s promotional brochure.
+To learn more about Deakin University, view Deakin’s promotional brochure (.pdf).

 Deakin's three principal campuses reflect the full range of what Australia has to offer – from the busy multiculturalism of the metropolitan areas to the regional diversity of its coastal and bayside communities.
-Melbourne is Australia's second largest city with a population of 3.6 million.
+Melbourne is Australia's second largest city with a population of 4.5 million.
 Not only is it the second largest city, but Melbourne is also Australia's cultural and sports capital.
 It was recently judged "the world's most livable city" by the London based Economist Intelligence Survey.
-The city of Geelong is Victoria's second-largest city with more than 220,000 people.
+The city of Geelong is Victoria's second-largest city with a population of 300,000.
 Geelong, set against the blue backdrop of Corio Bay, is located only one hour away from Melbourne and has many parks, gardens, eateries and attractions.
 The city of Warrnambool, with a population of 30,000, is the only city on the Shipwreck Coast.
 Local residents enjoy fishing, miles and miles of deserted surf beaches and the opportunity to see Southern Right Whales at home in the Southern Ocean.
 Warrnambool is 3 hours west of Melbourne.

 Course offerings include: Architecture, Biology, Chemistry, Chinese, Dance, East Asian Languages & Cultures, Economics, Engineering (Electrical and Mechanical), English, Environmental Studies, Film & Media Studies, HSES, History, Mathematics, News & Information, Philosophy, Physics, Political Science, Psychology, Sociology, Strategic Communication, Theatre, Visual Art and Women's Studies.